Efficiently Ranking Software Variants with Minimal Benchmarks: Other Approaches

 \section{Other Approaches}

 We describe a few methods inspired by related work and intuition that we consider as baselines.
-They can also be used as divide-and-conquer subroutines, including iterative solving, algorithms, and will try solutions and test them with $\solves$.
+Notice that \autoref{algo:fusion_sol} takes $BS$ as input, it implies that if we have sampling strategies, they can also be used in combination with this approach.

 Our method is called \prefixours.
 All methods, unless specified, use divide-and-conquer and iterative solving.